MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/README.md

 - A new Python file has to be made, named "Hello World".
 - Once run, "Hello World" should be printed out.

-## ::package::Exercise 1.2; Variables
+## :package: Exercise 1.2; Variables
 In this exercise we will start using variables.
 Just like with the loops, you should already have some experience with variables.
-In this examples folder you will find useful information that should aid you through this exercise.
+In the [examples folder](https://github.com/MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/tree/main/Week%201/Examples) you will find useful information that should aid you through this exercise.

 The first exercise is to assign something to the variable and print out the following phrase.